 The wireless sensors designed and manufactured by Radio Bridge provide full sensor to cloud solutions for Internet of Things (IoT) applications.
-The door/window sensor uses a magnetic Hall effect sensor to detect open/close events for doors and windows.
-When an open or close event is detected, an alert is sent over the wireless network.
+The wireless dry contact sensor detects a connection between two wires.
+When the wires are either shorted or opened, an alert is sent over the wireless network.